Chrisinho8/DACH-data-job-market/README.md

   almost certainly an undercount.
 Treat it as a lower bound.
 - **5.3% of records are rejected by the quality rules** on each run and quarantined rather than silently dropped.
-- **Reposts are detected by content hash**, so genuinely distinct roles with identical wording would be merged.

-Only aggregates are published here.
-Individual listings are not redistributed.
+- **Only aggregates are published here.** Individual listings are not redistributed.

-## Running it
+## Running it yourself

 1. Get an `app_id` and `app_key` from `developer.adzuna.com`.
 2. Create a Databricks workspace (Free Edition is enough) and run